fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 #### What is a primary source reflection?
 A primary source reflection is ~250-word post (slightly longer than usual in lieu of no weekly reflection, but less overall writing for the week) that answers two related questions as thoroughly as you can:

-- **Why do you think I wanted you to read this source?
+- **Why do you think I want you to read this source?
 What is it meant to illustrate?**

 To answer this thoroughly, consider how the text fits into the course narrative so far.
-Thank about how it addresses (or doesn't) the major themes we've focused on, especially ways of establishing expertise, continuities and discontinuities of dietary advice, moral component of dietary choices, and differing rhetorical styles.
+Think about how it addresses (or doesn't) the major themes we've focused on, especially ways of establishing expertise, continuities and discontinuities of dietary advice, moral component of dietary choices, and differing rhetorical styles.
 I'd also love to know if you found this assignment a bit more interesting than the usual group work.